 All applicants under 23 years of age, or who have not been out of high school for more than five years, must take the American College Test (ACT) or the Scholastic Aptitude Test (SAT) and have scores forwarded to the Office of Admissions.
 Test results will be sent directly to Great Lakes Christian College when designated on the test registration (ACT code 2009 and SAT code 7320).
-ACT testing may be arranged with the Office of Admissions.
 A composite score of 16 on the ACT or a combined score of 820 on the SAT demonstrates probable academic success at Great Lakes Christian College.

 In some cases, an applicant may be accepted conditionally if his or her scores or GPA are below the minimum standards.
-Applicants accepted on probation will be required to demonstrate satisfactory academic progress.
+Applicants accepted and placed on probation will be required to demonstrate satisfactory academic progress.
 All transcripts and materials submitted while evaluating an applicant become the property of Great Lakes Christian College to be kept in the applicant's permanent file.